GestaltCogTeam/BasicTS/README.md

 - 🛡**Rich Datasets**.
 BasicTS supports rich datasets to perform an exhaustive evaluation of a given model based on a unified pipeline.
 More datasets will be added in the future.

 - ⚔️**Rich Baselines**.
-BasicTS has a wealth of built-in methods, such as Spatial-Temporal Graph Neural Network-based (STGNN) methods and Transformer-based methods (under construction👷).
+BasicTS has a wealth of built-in methods, such as Spatial-Temporal Graph Neural Network-based (STGNN) methods and Transformer-based methods.

 ### 👨‍💻 Developing with BasicTS